 \section{Constraint effective action}

 We seek to compute observables of a theory while imposing a constraint on its order parameter.
 The formalism to do so relies on the constraint effective action $\cGamma$.
-Akin to what the effective action is in absence of constraint, $\cGamma$ encodes information about all the correlations in the theory.
+Akin to the effective action in the absence of a constraint, $\cGamma$ encodes information about all the correlations in the theory.
 Here, we define $\cGamma$ and provide some of its properties.